sunzuolei/wowwee/README.md

 ### The camera capture an image and save it
 >The demo is to capture image and show it in the screen, then save it in a folder that you can define in saveImage member functiion.

-### The rovio can find the biggest pink square and mark it
+### The rovio can find the biggest pink square and mark it.
 >The demo you can see [http://v.youku.com/v_show/id_XMTMxMjAwNTMzMg==.html?from=y1.7-1.2&qq-pf-to=pcqq.c2c](http://v.youku.com/v_show/id_XMTMxMjAwNTMzMg==.html?from=y1.7-1.2&qq-pf-to=pcqq.c2c)

-### The rovio can track the object that you boxed out
+### The rovio can tracking object that you box out.
 >The demo use the TLD algrithm, functional but slow, I put the TLD in thirdpart folder.

 ## How to run a demo